yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## grpc client 📁
 Command-line tool for managing or interacting with related tasks.
-* [chiko](https://github.com/felangga/chiko) [❌ 🌐 🖥️CLI 🖥️TUI] - The ultimate beauty gRPC Client on your Terminal: a simple tool to interact with gRPC services using a beautiful terminal interface.
+* [chiko](https://github.com/felangga/chiko) [❌ 🌐 🖥️CLI/🖥️TUI] - The ultimate beauty gRPC Client on your Terminal: a simple tool to interact with gRPC services using a beautiful terminal interface.

 ## http client 📁
 Command-line tool for managing or interacting with related tasks.
 * [TReq](https://github.com/talis-fb/TReq) [❌ 🌐 🖥️CLI] - A CLI tool for effortless HTTP requests.
-* [wuzz](https://github.com/asciimoo/wuzz) [❌ ❌ 🖥️CLI 🖥️TUI] - Interactive CLI tool for HTTP inspection.
+* [wuzz](https://github.com/asciimoo/wuzz) [❌ ❌ 🖥️CLI/🖥️TUI] - Interactive CLI tool for HTTP inspection.

 ## http proxy 📁
 Command-line tool for managing or interacting with related tasks.